noah44846/prolog-remote-clp/doc/report/main.typ

 === Gitlab CI/CD

 The deployment of the service is automated with Gitlab CI/CD.
 The CI/CD pipeline is defined in the `.gitlab-ci.yml` file.
 The pipeline consists of several stages: build and deploy.
 In the build stage, the Docker images are built and pushed to the Gitlab container registry of the project.
-In the deploy stage, the Kubernetes manifests are applied to the Kubernetes cluster.
+In the deploy stage, the Kubernetes manifests are applied to the Kubernetes cluster. @lst_gitlab_ci_cd shows the CI/CD script.

 #figure(
   code_block[```yml